murffious/slack_me/README.md

 b.Add UTAH JS channel for more people to help https://slack.utahjs.com/. i.e. have mulitpel channels and toggle them in desktop mode
 c.
 Make a new channel for yoru study group or for group projects.
 d. add Phone app if desired.
+e. play with (in a professional manner please always) emoji, and giphy .. /giphy then the giphy